vrmiguel/guana/guana-client/README.md

 The library allows for easy integration of the Guana Client into larger Rust projects, providing a convenient way to interact with the server.
 The binary executable, on the other hand, enables interactive querying of the gRPC server with multiple User-Agents, making it simple to evaluate and process User-Agent data.

-## Binary use
+## Binary Usage

-The `guana-client` executable has two modes, one geared towards use in a Unix-pipe-friendly way and one geared towards interactive usage.
+The guana-client executable has two modes: non-interactive and interactive.

 ```
 Usage: guana-client [<user_agents...>] [--address <address>]